 Note: More than three dozen current and retired firefighters around California in city and county departments, as well as Cal Fire, were interviewed for this story.
 Citing official policy as well as political pressure, many were not willing to go on the record and requested that potentially identifying information be withheld.

-The therapeutic aspect of the interview became a recurring theme in conversations with firefighters across the City of Los Angeles and around the state.
-When first approached, the crew at another station in L.A.
-County said they couldn’t answer a journalist’s questions about homeless fires in the city.
-However, their initial reluctance turned into a 45 minute conversation in which they revealed terrifying details and the implications for public safety.
-They said it’s common for them to get more than ten calls per day for homeless fires, from dumpsters in alleyways behind apartments and houses to grass fires in parks.
+The captain at another station, when asked how many fires in his area are attributable to homeless activity, replied, “All of them.”
+Interviewed at 5pm on a Sunday he said his crew had responded to eight just that day.
+“There are days we can barely keep up.
+Sometimes I feel like we’ve already lost the war.”
+The crew said it’s common for them to get more than ten calls per day for homeless fires, from dumpsters in alleyways behind apartments and houses to grass fires in parks.
 Another member of the crew described how they regularly witness homeless people smoking near gas mains, setting camp fires in piles of garbage, and cooking over open flames next to apartments and homes.

 Homeless fires are starting to have catastrophic consequences statewide.
 According to Contra Costa Fire District Public Information Officer Steve Hill, “A lot of our fires end up starting in and around homeless encampments.”
 Residents of Oakland are calling homeless fires in that city a “crisis.”
 And just two weeks ago, a family of five in South Los Angeles lost their home to a blaze attributed to a homeless encampment in an adjacent alley.
 According to local reports, neighbors had contacted the city’s 311 hotline for months to report the camp as well as previous fires, to no avail.